 The castle was further reinforced in the second part of the 14th century, during the reign of King Lajos I. A new castle yard was built, it is now the “middle yard”, a 150-meter-long and 60-meter-wide place.
 The castle was completely rebuilt in the 15th century; the castle walls were heightened and a third settlement was constructed.

-As Szepes castle was such an important castle of the kingdom, the Hungarian monarchs frequently gave it to their most trusted noblemen and barons.
+As Szepes castle was such an important castle in the kingdom, the Hungarian monarchs frequently gave it to their most trusted noblemen and barons.
 It meant that the barons received huge income from the estates belonging to Szepes castle. they enjoyed this money only for that period while they were filling in high offices at the court.

 King Zsigmond of Luxembourg needed cash to defend Hungary against the Ottomans so he pledged the Szepesség region to Poland in 1412.
 It included 16 settlements, and Szepesváralja, the town below Szepes castle was one of them.
 The king intentionally kept Szepes castle in his hand, then he gave it to lord Rozgonyi István in exchange for his military deeds in 1439.
 After the king’s death, Rozgonyi lost the castle to the army of the Bohemian Hussite leader, Jan Giskra.